ngjunsiang/laymansguide-src/season11/issue142/issue142.md

 Back to smartphones vs laptops.
 Running on two different types of chips, using different architectures and instruction sets.

-We have seen some forays from one into the other: Intel’s doomed Medfield chip was an attempt to bring the x86 architecture to smartphones, while Google has been trying to get ARM chips into Chromebooks, with limited success.
+We have seen some forays from one into the other: Intel’s doomed Medfield chip was an attempt to bring the x86 architecture to smartphones, while Google has been trying to get ARM chips into Chromebooks, with limited but increasing success.

 But now that we have an iPhone 12 using the A14 chip, a Macbook using the M1 chip, and we know that the A14 and M1 are essentially the same architecture and the same instruction set … it does suggest that the challenges of making software for both devices now primarily exist on the software side.
 The gulf of hardware incompatibility has been closed.